victorrjimenezz/PS4-4PT/README.md

 The current working app features are:

 - Downloading PKGs from repositories
-- Downloading PKGs directly from a URL.
+- Downloading PKGs directly from a URL
 - Uninstall APPs
 - Adding Repositories
 - Searching apps, filtering by name and repository.